How to Measure a Rivet

 The name “pop rivet” comes from the sound the mandrel makes when it is snapped off.
 Pop rivets were initially developed for aircraft manufacturing in the early 20th century.
 British inventor Hamilton N. Wylie created the method to install tubular rivets from one side rather than have two installers use a hammer and bucking board from either side.
 Since pop rivets could be set on one side by one worker, they were immediately adopted for assembly work.

-Measuring a structural rivet involves determining several key dimensions to ensure you choose the right size fastener for your application.
-Here we provide a quick step-by-step guide on how to measure a rivet:
+Measuring a rivet involves determining several key dimensions to ensure you choose the right size fastener for your application.
+Here we provide a quick step-by-step guide on how to measure a rivet, starting with rivet diameter.

 🔧 1.
 Rivet Diameter (Body Diameter)

-What it is: The thickness of the rivet's body.
-There are 2 parts to a rivet; the body and the pin.
+• What it is: The thickness of the rivet's body.
+There are 2 parts to a rivet; the body (tube) and the pin (mandrel).
 You need to measure the body to determine hole size, which is the larger diameter of the two components.
-The thin pin is only a handle for the rivet gun to pull the rivet and then discarded.
+The thin pin is only a handle for the rivet gun to pull and then discard.
 Most tool tip's indicate suitable body diameter.

 Pro Tip.
 Make the hole slightly bigger than the rivet body.
 For instance a 6.4 mm rivet body may need a 6.8 mm hole.
 Refer to manufacturers data sheet for hole size.